web-platform-tests/rfcs/rfcs/single_test.md

 Single-page tests are simple testharness.js tests that just do assertions and finally call `done()`.
 They reduce boilerplate, as no `test()` or `async_test()` is needed.
 Callbacks also need not be wrapped with `step_func()`, as any error simply fails the test.
 See [simple sync test](https://github.com/web-platform-tests/wpt/blob/ded00e006a083cacc108e8a1e92963fe7b15de4e/mediacapture-streams/MediaDevices-SecureContext.html) and [simple async test](https://github.com/web-platform-tests/wpt/blob/87d9cd16b9b4992649dc2ea1ecb3261f163e9184/html/webappapis/timers/negative-setinterval.html) for real examples.

 Unfortunately, the rules for single-page tests are subtle and many tests accidentally enter this mode.
 This leads to less consistent results cross-browser, see [FileAPI example](https://wpt.fyi/results/FileAPI/url/url-format.any.worker.html?run_id=312160003&run_id=306970005&run_id=321820002&run_id=319900004).
+There are ~130 intentional single-page tests and ~640 tests that accidentally trigger the mode in one or more browsers.

-Introduce `setup({single_test: true})` as an explicit opt-in for single-page tests.
-Once added to the existing ~130 tests, remove the old ways of enabling the mode, which happens inadvertently for up to ~640 tests in some browsers.
+Introduce `setup({single_test: true})` as an a required opt-in for single-page tests.

-Example:
+Example usage:
 ```js
 setup({single_test: true});
 assert_false(someCondition);